 - Doctors studied 3,803 persons age 18 to 101.
 They found lifelong abstainers to be consistently less healthy than moderate drinkers.
 That included both physical and mental health.37

 - A review of the research reported that moderate drinking reduces the risk of many diseases.
 They include duodenal ulcer, gallstones, entric infections, rheumatoid arthritis, osteoporosis, and type 2 diabetes.
-In comparison to abstainers, moderate drinkers had better exhibit improved mental health.
-They had less stress and depression, lower abstenteeism from work, and decreased dementia (including Alzheimer’s disease).39
+Compared to abstainers, moderate drinkers had better better mental health.
+They also had less stress and depression, lower abstenteeism from work, and decreased dementia (including Alzheimer’s disease).39

 - Doctors followed about 2,500 people aged 65 and older regularly for about eight years.
 Those who drank and exercised regularly had fewer difficulties with their daily activities and physical functioning.40